nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Profile-guided optimization

-Starting go 1.20 compiler supports Profile-gudied optimization.
-You need to collect profiles and then supply in compulation to compiler.
+Starting go 1.20 compiler supports Profile-guided optimization.
+You need to collect profiles and then supply in computation to compiler.
 You can get improvement in performance by around 4%.
-Officual [guideline](https://go.dev/doc/pgo).
+Official [guideline](https://go.dev/doc/pgo).

 ```